SystemsApproach/tcpcc/variants.rst

 3. Move us much traffic as possible off the most congested path(s), consistent with the two preceding goals.

+It's worth noting that the idea of fairness to other TCP flows has some subtleties, which we touched on in Section 3.2.

-While the details involve complex bookkeeping, the overall approach taken is straightforward.
-The congestion control algorithm roughly mimics that of TCP on a per-subflow basis, while trying to ensure that the three goals above are met.
+While the details of the multipath algorithm involve complex bookkeeping, the overall approach taken is straightforward.
+The congestion control algorithm roughly mimics that of TCP on a per-subflow basis, while trying to ensure that all three goals above are met.
 The core of the algorithm uses the following formula to increase the congestion window size of each individual subflow as ACKs are received on the subflow.

 .. math::

       \mathsf{MIN} (\frac{\alpha \times \mathsf{BytesAcked} \times \mathsf{MSS_{i}}}{\mathsf{CongestionWindowTotal}}, \frac{\mathsf{BytesAcked} \times \mathsf{MSS_{i}}}{\mathsf{CongestionWindow_{i}}} )

+:math:`\mathsf{CongestionWindowTotal}` is the sum of congestion windows across all subflows, while :math:`\mathsf{CongestionWindow_{i}}` is the congestion window of subflow *i*.
 The second argument to MIN mimics the increase that standard TCP would obtain, thus ensuring that the subflow is no more aggressive than TCP (goal 2).
 The first argument uses the variable |alpha| to ensure that, in aggregate, the multipath flow obtains the same throughput as it